 In addition, if approved, the increased number of authorized shares of Common Stock will be available for issuance from time to time for such purposes and considerations as the Board of Directors may approve.
 No further vote of shareholders of Gray will be required for the issuance of these shares of Common Stock, except as provided under the rules of any national securities exchange or automated quotation system on which the Common Stock of Gray may be listed or quoted.
 The NYSE rules require that we seek shareholder approval prior to an issuance of Common Stock that would exceed 20% of the then outstanding shares of Common Stock and prior to certain issuances to our directors and executive officers or through equity compensation plans.
 The availability of additional shares for issuance, without the delay and expense of obtaining the approval of shareholders at a special meeting, will afford Gray greater flexibility in acting upon proposed transactions.
-The additional shares of Common Stock would be identical in terms to the shares of Common Stock currently authorized under Gray's Restated Articles of Incorporation.
-Holders of Common Stock do not have preemptive rights to purchase shares of Common Stock.
+The additional shares of Common Stock do not have preemptive rights to purchase shares of Common Stock.